thewh1teagle/template-test/.github/pull_request_template.md

 ## Quick summary

+i did something like...
-write a few words about what this PR changes — it helps others review faster and understand what’s going on
+(write a few words about what this PR changes to help others review faster)

-did something unusual or worth noting? just drop a line, even a short one helps for later
+anything special or worth mentioning?
+(just a quick note helps for later)